-- Bring the pre-populated NYCC Sign-In sheet, Insurance Accident Report Form, a pen, and several copies of the cue sheet.
-These are all automated for you on the website. - Make sure everyone has signed in at the start of the ride and has listed an emergency phone number (not 911), contact person, cell phone number, etc. - Take a look at the bikes that the participants bring.
+- Bring the pre-populated NYCC Sign-In sheet (roster), Insurance Insurance Incident Report Form (aka, Accident Report Form), a pen, and several copies of the cue sheet.
+The sign-in sheet and Insurance Incident Report Formare automated for you on the website. - Make sure everyone on the roster has listed an emergency phone number (not 911) and emergency contact person, the rider's cell phone number, and the rider's email address, etc. There is no need for anyone who is pre-registered and appears on the roster to sign in, but if you have any riders who have not pre-registered, be sure to have them fill out and sign the waiver/roster - Take a look at the bikes that the participants bring.
 If you notice a poorly maintained machine, explain to that person that everyone is responsible for her/his own bike's condition.
-Explain that, if someone's bike breaks down, it is her/his responsibility, and that person runs the risk of getting left on the road with a problem. - Give a pre-ride talk: - Tell the riders what to expect - Explain the pace you will be going, including a warning that if a participant goes off the front "they are on their own."
-Conversely, if this ride is too fast for any participants, tell them to notify one of your Leaders that they are leaving the ride and getting home on their own - Give a reminder about group riding etiquette, including signals and call outs - On the ride itself - o If you have a mechanical or accident, get everyone off the road to a safe spot away from traffic - Remember and follow all instructions from our SIG Lesson 4 Riding on the Front
+Explain that, if someone's bike breaks down, it is her/his responsibility and that person runs the risk of getting left on the road with a problem. - Give a pre-ride talk: - Tell the riders what to expect - Explain the pace you will be going, including a warning that if a participant goes off the front "they are on their own."
+Conversely, if this ride is too fast for any participants, tell them to notify one of the leaders that they are leaving the ride and getting home on their own - Give a reminder about group riding safety and etiquette, including signals and call outs - On the ride itself - o If you have a mechanical or accident, get everyone off the road to a safe spot away from traffic - Remember and follow all instructions from our SIG Lesson 4 Riding on the Front